Ghulam Mohammad Grami

-Ghulam Mohammad Grami (مولانا غلام محمد گرامي) was born on 30 December 1920 in Mehar, Dadu District, Sindh.
-He belonged to the Laghari Baloch tribe of the Sindh.
-He was a scholar, journalist and poet.
-He died on 15 September 1976.
+Ghulam Mohammad Grami (مولانا غلام محمد گرامي) (30 December 1920 15 September 1976) was a scholar, journalist and poet from Pakistan.
+He belonged to the Laghari Baloch tribe of Sindh.

-Early life
+Early life and career

-He learned Sindhi, Persian, Urdu and Arabic.
-In 1943 he traveled to Hyderabad, Sindh in Jamia Arabia Tahreek and stayed in Hyderabad.
+He received his basic education and learned Sindhi, Persian, Urdu and Arabic languages at religious schools.
+In 1943, he traveled to Hyderabad, Sindh and worked as a teacher at Jamia Arabia School there and stayed for a few years in Hyderabad.
+Then he was a Persian language teacher at the Training College for Men in Hyderabad from 1951 to 1954.
+Later, due to disagreements between the teachers and the religious groups, he quit this teaching job and went into the profession of newspaper journalism.

-Professional career

-Grami was appointed as a Persian teacher in a training college for men.
 He was affiliated with daily Hilal-e-Pakistan and Ibrat newspapers.
-He also held the post of editor of Aftab Karachi, a Sindhi-language newspaper, Irfan-e-Letif (Hyderabad), Pasban (Hala), Alzaman (Hala), and Tarjuman (Mirpur Khas).
-In 1955 he became Managing Editor of Mehran magazine and held the seat for all of his life.
-He published the poetry and writings of new writers.
-He collected literature for Mehran.
+He also held the post of editor of Aftab Karachi, a Sindhi-language newspaper, Irfan-e-Latif (Hyderabad), Pasban (Hala), Alzaman (Hala), and Tarjuman (Mirpur Khas).
+In 1955, Sindhi Adabi Board, a literary institute sponsored by the Government of Sindh appointed him the Managing Editor of Daily Mehran newspaper and Mehran magazine and he held these positions for the rest of his life until his death in 1976.
+He published the poetry and writings of new writers in the magazine and the newspaper.
+He also collected literature for Mehran from different sources.
+Grami also was an active member of Pakistan Writers Guild.
 He used to sit in Cafe George in Hyderabad and would edit the articles and write-ups of literary figures.